The Armed Citizen® July 16, 2021

 The victim told local reporters, “The first mistake, is they picked the wrong one,” and “they definitely didn’t expect what they got, and that was for me to shoot back.”
 The victim also reported that her credit card company declined two fast-food delivery charges for $31 on a card left inside the vehicle.
 The woman and her child are physically OK, and she claims there is a life lesson that we can all learn from: “Be aware of your surroundings; be ready at all times.” (wreg.com, Memphis, Tenn., 05/22/21)

 Around 1 a.m. on a Saturday, a man hit a woman on the back of the head, knocking her down, and continuing to kick her while she was on the ground.
-Then the attacker began choking the victim while threatening to kill her.
+The attacker began choking the victim while threatening to kill her.
 The woman was able to draw a small firearm she had on her person and shoot him once in the chest.
 The aggressor stopped choking her and fell to the side.
 The woman called 9-1-1 and attempted to render aid until police arrived.
 The man died on the scene, but the victim is OK. (wdtv.com, Lewis County, W.Va., 06/19/21)

 Latest